top of page

 Berlin Prison, 2004

-This is the Berlin Prison today.
-We studied the layout and planning of this prison, and we took a school and turned it into a temporary prison.
-In these walls were the world’s cruelest killers alongside traitors who sided with the Germans during the war.
-Notice the floor, which was the original floor of the prison.
-The prison would later be used by the Germans as a notorious holding facility for Communists, Political Prisoners, and Russian KGB agents.
-They improved upon the watch-tower and added electrical fences too.
+This is the Berlin Prison as it stands today.
+We examined its layout and design, transforming a school into a temporary detention facility.
+Within these walls were some of the world’s most ruthless killers, along with traitors who collaborated with the Germans during the war.
+Notice the floor, which remains from the original prison.
+Later, the Germans repurposed the prison as an infamous detention center for Communists, Political Prisoners, and Russian KGB agents.
+They enhanced the watchtower and added electric fences as well.

 Karlhorst, Germany